 (1) In general.--The Secretary shall establish procedures under which the imputed underpayment amount may be modified consistent with the requirements of this subsection.

-(2) Amended returns of partners.--
+(2) Procedures for partners to take adjustments into account.--

-(A) In general.--Such procedures shall provide that if--
+(A) Amended returns of partners.--Such procedures shall provide that if--

-(i) one or more partners file returns (notwithstanding section 6511) for the taxable year of the partners which includes the end of the reviewed year of the partnership,
+(i) one or more partners file returns for the taxable year of the partners which includes the end of the reviewed year of the partnership (and for any taxable year with respect to which any tax attribute is affected by reason of any adjustment referred to in clause (ii)),

-(ii) such returns take into account all adjustments under subsection (a) properly allocable to such partners (and for any other taxable year with respect to which any tax attribute is affected by reason of such adjustments), and
+(ii) such returns take into account all adjustments under subsection (a) properly allocable to such partners (and the effect of such adjustments on any tax attributes), and

 (iii) payment of any tax due is included with such return,

 then the imputed underpayment amount shall be determined without regard to the portion of the adjustments so taken into account.

+(B) Alternative procedure to filing amended returns.-- Such procedures shall provide that, with respect to any partner referred to in subparagraph (A), the requirements of subparagraph (A) shall be treated as satisfied with respect to adjustments properly allocable to such partner if, in lieu of filing the returns described in such subparagraph—

+(i) the amounts described in subparagraph (A)(iii) are paid by the partner,

+(ii) the adjustments to the tax attributes of such partner referred to in subparagraph (A)(ii) are binding with respect to all subsequent taxable years of the partner, and

+(iii) such partner provides, in the form and manner specified by the Secretary (including, if the Secretary so specifies, in the same form as on an amended return), such information as the Secretary may require to carry out this subparagraph.

-(B) Reallocation of distributive share.--In the case of any adjustment which reallocates the distributive share of any item from one partner to another, paragraph (2) shall apply only if returns are filed by all partners affected by such adjustment.
+(C) Reallocation of distributive share.--In the case of any adjustment which reallocates the distributive share of any item from one partner to another, this paragraph shall apply with respect to any such partner only if the requirements of subparagraph (A) or (B) are satisfied with respect to all partners affected by such adjustment.

+(D) Application of statute of limitations.-- Sections 6501 and 6511 shall not apply with respect to any return filed for purposes of subparagraph (A)(i) or any amount paid under subparagraph (A)(iii) or (B)(i), but only with respect to adjustments referred to in subparagraph (A)(ii).

+(E) Application to tiered partnerships.—In the case of any partnership any partner of which is a partnership, except as otherwise provided by the Secretary, subparagraph (B) shall apply with respect to any partner in the chain of ownership of such partnerships.
+For purposes of applying the preceding sentence, an S corporation and its shareholders shall be treated in the same manner as a partnership and its partners.

+(F) Adjustments not reated as amended return.—An administrative adjustment request under section 6227 and a partnership adjustment tracking report under section 6226(b)(4)(A) shall not be treated as a return for purposes of this paragraph.

 (3) Tax-exempt partners.--Such procedures shall provide for determining the imputed underpayment without regard to the portion thereof that the partnership demonstrates is allocable to a partner that would not owe tax by reason of its status as a tax-exempt entity (as defined in section 168(h)(2)).